-SolarWinds and certain of its executives are charged with failing to disclose material information during the Class Period, violating federal securities laws.
+Thereafter, the Company and certain of its executives were sued in a securities class action lawsuit, charging them with failing to disclose material information during the Class Period, violating federal securities laws, which remains ongoing.

-If you purchased securities of SolarWinds and would like to discuss your legal rights and how this case might affect you and your right to recover for your economic loss, you may, without obligation or cost to you, contact KSF Managing Partner Lewis Kahn toll-free at 1-877-515-1850 or via email (email@example.com), or fill out the form on this page.
+If you have information that would assist KSF in its investigation, or have been a long-term holder of Microchip shares and would like to discuss your legal rights, you may, without obligation or cost to you, call toll-free at 1-877-515-1850 or email KSF Managing Partner Lewis Kahn (email@example.com), or fill out the form on this page.